summer farm campOutdoor Play & Imagination

 All participating families must be able to comply with our current pandemic protocols including handwashing at arrival and before and after meals, mask wearing when going inside to use the restroom, and wearing a mask if a lingering cough or sniffles is active.
 Children may not attend our state licensed facility if newly ill, if diagnosed with covid-19, nor if they have a fever or chills, sore throat, or have had diarrhea or vomiting within the last 24 hours.

 All children should wear comfortable shoes (no barefeet) safe for climbing, should dress in layers to accomodate changes in weather, and should bring a warm jacket.
 A change of clothes is also suggested.
+We will be outside most of the day!

-General Enrollment Begins March 1st 2023
+General Enrollment FILLED March 1st 2024

 Check out what's going on